 What Type of Wood Chips Should I Use?

 I think that with poultry, a lighter wood like apple wood or cherry wood is perfect!
-For a more robust flavor, you could use mesquite wood or pecan wood chips.
+For a more robust flavor, you could use mesquite wood, hickory or pecan wood chips.
+The same recommendations go for flavored wood pellets if you’re using a pellet smoker!

 a photo of a whole smoked turkey breast

-Serving Suggestions:
+Serving Suggestions

+I think this smoked turkey breast would be wonderful for Thanksgiving or Christmas dinner!
 Serve with green bean casserole, mashed potatoes and gravy, or sweet potato casserole!

 Store leftover turkey in an airtight container in the refrigerator for up to 4 days.
+Leftover turkey can also be stored in the freezer for up to 4 months.

-Smoked Boneless Turkey Breast for Thanksgiving
+Cajun Butter Smoked Turkey Breast

 Having a smaller crowd for Thanksgiving dinner this year?
 Smoke a juicy turkey breast on the smoker!
 Made with a homemade dry rub and ready in about 2 hours!